TrueBlocks/trueblocks-core/src/apps/chifra/internal/slurp/README.md

   -S, --source string   the source of the slurped data
                         One of [ etherscan | key ] (default "etherscan")
-  -U, --count           for --appearances mode only, display only the count of records -g, --page uint       the page to retrieve
-  -P, --per_page uint   the number of records to request on each page (default 3000) -s, --sleep float     seconds to sleep between requests (default 0.25) -H, --ether           specify value in ether
+  -U, --count           for --appearances mode only, display only the count of records -s, --sleep float     seconds to sleep between requests (default 0.25) -H, --ether           specify value in ether
   -w, --raw             report JSON data from the source with minimal processing